 “I’m afraid not, sir.”

-“I’m sorry, sir.
+“I’m sorry, Mr. President.
 They said that, according to their interpretation of the codex, a person is granted permanent residence upon entry and that status is irrevocable.
 The PIN Tibbles holds belongs to Chung Wang, now.”

 “Sir?
 I don’t know that any Chinese nationals were—”

 “Bullshit.
 I need my chief of staff.”

 “Perhaps you should consider appointing a new one, sir?”
 Buckminster suggested.

 “Who asked you, Bucky?” bristled the president.
 “This is a big problem, Fricke.”

 “No, I don’t think you do.
 If you did you would have found a solution by now.”

 “I think he’s in Maryland at the moment.”